 The Weird Thing That Can Happen If You Eat Something Really, Really Spicy

-Painful thunderclap headaches are caused by the constriction of arteries.
-Extreme spiciness can be to blame.
+Painful thunderclap headaches are caused by the constriction of arteries—extreme spiciness may be to blame.

-Although we have seen that eating spicy foods on a daily basis can lower your mortality rate, reaching for off-the-charts spiciness can do more harm than good.
-Case in point: A man developed painful episodic headaches excruciating enough to drive him to the emergency room after eating the world’s spiciest pepper, a “California Reaper”.
-The physical reactions began promptly after consuming the pepper at a hot chili pepper eating contest.
-First with dry heaves, then neck pain, followed by excruciating headaches lasting days after consumption.
+Although we have seen that eating spicy foods on a daily basis can lower mortality rates, reaching for off-the-charts spiciness can do more harm than good.
+Case in point: A man developed painful episodic headaches excruciating enough to drive him to the emergency room after eating the world’s spiciest pepper, a “California Reaper.”
+The physical reactions began promptly after he consumed the pepper at a hot chili pepper eating contest, first with dry heaves, then neck pain followed by excruciating headaches lasting days after the chili was eaten.

 Following numerous negative tests for neurological conditions, a CT scan showed some arteries in his brain had constricted.
-This resulted in a reversible cerebral vasoconstriction syndrome (RCVS) diagnosis which leads to these so-called Thunderclap headaches, symptoms of which include sudden, onset headaches that are blindingly painful and come and go like, well, a thunderclap.
+This resulted in a reversible cerebral vasoconstriction syndrome (RCVS) diagnosis.
+RCVS can lead to these so-called Thunderclap headaches, symptoms of which include sudden, onset headaches that are blindingly painful and come and go like, well, a thunderclap.
 The authors of the case study consider this to be the first case associated with chili peppers, although there has been a link between cayenne pepper and sudden constriction of the coronary artery.

 RELATED: The One Mistake You’re Making With Your Tacos

-Thankfully, the symptoms cleared up on their own and five weeks later a CT scan showed all was back to normal.
-But, in our opinion, thunderclap headaches just don’t sound worth the thrill of eating the spiciest foods.
+Thankfully, the symptoms cleared up on their own and five weeks later a CT scan showed all was back to normal for this individual.
+In our opinion, thunderclap headaches just don’t sound worth the thrill of eating the spiciest foods.
+And if you make it a point to avoid spicy foods in general, trying something incredibly spicy on a whim probably isn’t a good call, as you likely lack much of a tolerance for spice.
 Better to go for foods with just the right kick, like this Spicy Tofu With Vegetables and Coconut Rice.